 Indeed, you would be forgiven if you had never heard of Abkhazia before this post.
 Abkhazia is self-proclaimed breakaway republic that is internationally recognized as a part of Georgia, but in practice is a partially-autonomous region self-administered with significant assistance from Russia.

-Abkhazia became a bloody flash-point after the disintegration of the Soviet Union, when Abkhaz separatist forces violently resisted inclusion in the nation of Georgia.
+Abkhazia became a bloody flash-point after the disintegration of the Soviet Union, when Russian-backed Abkhaz separatist forces violently attacked ethnic Georgians.
 As many as 20,000 or more were killed in the 1992-93 war, while almost a quarter million ethnic Georgians were driven from their homes and made into refugees.
 With backing from Russia, the separatists eventually drove the Georgian military forces out of Abkhazia.

-Today, Abkhazia exists in a sort of international limbo.
+Today, Abkhazia exists in a state of Russian occupation.
 It’s mostly cut off from the rest of the world and dependent on Russia for its economic survival.
 Abkhazia is still a deeply touchy subject for Georgians, and it’s not entirely out of the question that conflict might flare up again (as it did in 2008 in the neighboring breakaway province of South Ossetia).

 Both the US State Department and the UK Foreign Ministry warn against all travel to Abkhazia.
 The southern part of Abkhazia has a reputation for lawlessness, with several travelers reported to have been robbed and beaten by thugs.
 Furthermore, in such cases there is no consular support available to assist — meaning you can potentially get stuck in Abkhazia if your passport is lost or stolen.

 So, back to the Georgian officer’s question: why, then, did I want to travel to Abkhazia?

 I sort of spit out an incoherent, though truthful, answer: “Uh, I was already nearby in Svaneti.
 I travel the world full time and try to make it my mission to visit kinda off-the-beaten-path types of places.
 Abkhazia definitely qualifies there.
 Plus I heard from many Georgians that Abkhazia is one of the most beautiful parts of the country.
 Also I think there is like a nice lake or something to see?”